 “What’s painful is the response of the government.
 They cannot even implement an order of the country’s highest court,” Mulook said, adding that “the struggle for justice must continue”.

-According to the agreement, which came after a failed first round of talks, legal proceedings will follow to impose a travel ban on Aasia Bibi and stop her leaving the country.
+According to the agreement, which came after a failed first round of talks, legal proceedings will follow to impose a travel ban on Aasia Noreen and stop her leaving the country.